Table of Contents

 page.

-An access token POST URL has the following format:
+An access token POST URL uses the following format:

 The following image shows a sample POST URL and other details: